dianfu/sc/intl.en-US/Exclusive Mode/Flink SQL/DDL statements/Create a source table/Create a Message Queue for Apache Kafka source table.md

 ## Introduction to the Message Queue for Apache Kafka source table

-Message Queue for Apache Kafka is a distributed, high-throughput, and scalable message queue service provided by Alibaba Cloud.
-This service is widely used in big data fields, such as log collection, monitoring data aggregation, streaming data processing, and online and offline data analysis.
+Message Queue for Apache Kafka is a distributed, high-throughput, and scalable message queue service that is provided by Alibaba Cloud.
+Message Queue for Apache Kafka is widely used in big data scenarios, such as log collection, monitoring data aggregation, streaming data processing, and online and offline data analysis.
 Realtime Compute for Apache Flink can use Message Queue for Apache Kafka tables as source tables or result tables for the processing of streaming data.

 The output data of Message Queue for Apache Kafka is in the serialized VARBINARY format.
 For each data record obtained from the Message Queue for Apache Kafka source table, you must compile a user-defined table-valued function \(UDTF\) to parse the data into a data structure before serialization.
 Realtime Compute for Apache Flink first extracts data from a Message Queue for Apache Kafka source table, compiles a UDTF to parse the data, and then exports the result data to a sink.
 Flink SQL also allows you to use the CAST function to parse data of the VARBINARY type into data of the VARCHAR type.
 For more information about UDTFs, see [UDTF](/intl.en-US/Exclusive Mode/Flink SQL/UDX/UDTF.md).